kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-05-09.md

 > - (Q) *In the case of Imaging mass spectrometric ([[IMS]]) methods involving extensive controlling of FDR in post processing of data, how would we go about navigating FDR and other metadata statistics if we wish to create a meta-analysis to report on reproducability or begin training models on data from multiple sources and sort based on parameters*
 > - (A)

+or:
+Ask based on adjusting a model for operating between diferent machines and normalise training data based on statistical metadata.

 ## General comments: